RESIDENTIAL EDUCATION STAFF

 Brandon is responsible for ensuring the campus residence halls, apartments, and small/theme houses are safe, well-maintained, and provide an engaging, co-curricular experience which connects residents to HWS and the Geneva community.
 Brandon coordinates and supervises many of the day-to-day responsibilities with the assistant director team, professional area coordinator staff, and paraprofessional (resident assistant and house manager) students.
 In addition to traditional office hours and communication, Brandon holds open, drop-in office hours every Tuesday from 12pm to 2pm for students, faculty, staff, and parents.

-In addition to his Residential Education responsibilities, Brandon has taught a Personal Empowerment course in the Reader’s College at HWS for three years and currently serves on the Culture of Respect Steering Committee.
-Brandon also serves on the Housing Assignments committee with ACUHO-I and the NASPA Region 2 GLBT Knowledge Community.
-He is currently an organizational leadership doctoral student at Northeastern University and, for his planned dissertation research, was named NASPA's 2014 GLBT Issues Scholar.
+In addition to his Residential Education responsibilities, Brandon coordinates the Personal Empowerment Institute in the Reader’s College at HWS.
+Brandon also serves on the Housing Assignments committee with ACUHO-I, the NASPA Region 2 GLBT Knowledge Community, and writes for the ACUHO-I publication, Talking Stick.
+He is currently an organizational leadership doctoral candidate at Northeastern University and, for his current dissertation research, was named NASPA's 2015 GLBT Issues Scholar.

 Brandon graduated from Keuka College with a bachelor's degree in English and Binghamton University with a master's degree in student affairs and diversity.
 He has held positions at Ithaca College, SUNY Cortland, and Keuka College.

-In the local community, he serves as the President of the Board of Directors at the Geneva Lakefront Childcare Center, chaired Geneva’s 2010 Relay for Life, and currently serves as the 2014 Relay for Life Ceremonies Co-chair.
+In the local community, he served as the President of the Board of Directors at the Geneva Lakefront Childcare Center, chaired Geneva’s 2010 Relay for Life, and served as 2015 Relay for Life Ceremonies Co-chair.

 Associate Director of Residential Education